prog4biol/pfb2019/README.md

 ...
 ...
 ```
-> This is a easy way to access each character in a string.
+> This is an easy way to access each character in a string.
 It is especially nice for DNA sequences.

 Another example of iterating over a list of variables, this time numbers.